 Growth is still possible even if you’re in a crowded market or a category with a lot of big players.
 It’s really easy to see what everyone else is doing and compare.
 Of course, the strategies and tactics matter but knowing where you’re going in your business matters even more.

 Are there any strategies and tactics you’ve implemented in the last few months that you think really contributed to that success?

 It really starts with a strong foundation, such as getting very, very clear on what it is that you offer that your competition doesn’t offer.
 People love supporting small businesses and women-owned businesses so that’s definitely something that we are able to promote and to be able to focus on in our marketing messages — we’re a small women-owned business and you’re more than a number to us.

 Tactically, from a marketing standpoint, Facebook ads have been really effective in reaching cold audiences and new audiences that may have not heard of us before.
 We’ve had many experiences with Facebook ads that have not gone as well as this year, which is attributed to not understanding what the numbers mean.

 It’s super easy to be afraid because you’ve failed before and completely write it off as an option.
 But this time around, I took time to learn from the very best.
 It’s so important to ask for help and surround yourself with the people who get it and are on the same path as you.
 Invest in people who have been there before and can give you the shortcuts.

 What has been your biggest failure with All Girls Shave Club so far?

-There have been many failures, let’s not pretend there hasn’t.
-One of the biggest things that comes to mind is not paying attention to my margins early on.
+There have been many failures, let’s not pretend there haven’t.
+One of the biggest things that come to mind is not paying attention to my margins early on.